Swindon Town F.C.: Supporters

 "It's only just over a decade ago that Swindon were a Premier League side, but the past 10 years have been tough going for fans at the County Ground.
 Relegation from the top flight in 1994 was followed by a second successive drop, and although promotion from Division Two was secured a year later, the team struggled in Division One in the next three seasons, finishing 19th, 18th and 17th.
 In 2000 came relegation, and a year later Swindon avoided another 'double relegation' by just one point.
 A glimmer of hope came when the play-offs were reached in 2004 – ending in a semi-final loss to Brighton – but last term Town became the first club to drop into the bottom tier of the Football League having once been in the Premier League.
 We bet Robins' fans can hardly believe it."

-With the dwindling support during matches in the 2004–05 season, another fans' group "Red Army Loud and Proud" was formed.
-Red Army Loud and Proud is a small group of fans attempting to bring back the atmosphere and fun to match days.
+With the dwindling support during matches in the 2004–05 season, another fans' group, Red Army Loud and Proud was formed.
+It is a small group of fans attempting to bring back the atmosphere and fun to match days.
 With the stated aim of being "the 12th man on the pitch", the group sponsors players and also provides large colourful flags to the matches.

 However, in more recent years 2010–11 Swindon has rapidly increasing attendances with an 8,400 average attendance for the 2010–11 season despite relegation.

 Hooliganism

 Swindon Town has had problems with hooliganism since the 1970s, with the first known group being called the Swindon Town Aggro Boys (STAB).
 In a home game against Wrexham in March 1978, STAB were responsible for pelting the opposing goalkeeper with darts, stones and a golf ball.
-Club chairman Cecil Green later proclaimed: "We intend to stamp out this thuggery.
+Club chairman Cecil Green later said: "We intend to stamp out this thuggery.
 The incidents were diabolical."
 A new hooligan gang emerged in the 1980s, the Swindon Southside Firm (SSF), who were named after the area of terracing they occupied.
 In a match at Northampton Town, then manager Lou Macari walked straight into a group of more than 100 SSF members chasing Northampton fans up the street.
 Macari said the incident was "worse than a Celtic–Rangers game".